WPWhiteSecurity/activity-log-mainwp/readme.txt

 = 1.0.1 (2019-01-07) =

 * **Improvements**
-	* Improved wizard for when WP Security Audit Log is not installed on any child sites.
+	* Improved wizard for when WP Activity Log is not installed on any child sites.
 	* Improved the retrieving events process for when child sites have no activity log events.
 	* Updated the help text in the extension settings.